 - cross-border work visas.

 As it can be seen, there are multiple ways to apply for personnel relocation to Costa Rica.
 Support in making a good choice can be provided by our immigration lawyers.
+If you want to move to Costa Rica but need help, our immigration lawyers can provide you with all the information you need on how to do so.
+You must first satisfy the requirements for residency in order to receive our assistance.
+Later on, if you qualify for citizenship in Costa Rica, you can address for this service.

 Our team is also made of company formation specialists in Costa Rica, so we can also handle business incorporation matters.